-Nonsmooth (non-differentiable) or insufficiently smooth functions are widely used in economics, data processing, control theory, artificial intelligence and other areas.
-An example of such functions is the functions obtained when taking operations of minimum or maximum.
+Nonsmooth (non-differentiable) or insufficiently smooth functions are widely used in economics, data processing, control theory, artificial intelligence and other fields.
+An example of such functions are functions obtained by performing operations minimum or maximum.

 Nonsmooth functions may not have derivatives at some points.
-It is known that the Lipschitz function is differentiable almost everywhere in $R^n$ \cite{rademacher}.
-The generalized gradients are used instead of the gradients at points of non-differentiability of a function.
+It is known that the Lipschitz function is differentiable almost everywhere (a.e.) in $R^n$ \cite{rademacher}.
+Generalized gradients are used instead of gradients at the points of non-differentiability of a function.
 The optimization methods of these functions are different from the optimization methods of smooth (differentiable) functions.

-In this paper, the author continues research related to construction of the optimization method of Lipschitz functions using the Steklov integrals and similar integrals, when the set, which averaging is taking on, is a function of a variable.
+In this paper the author continues research related to the construction of an optimization method of Lipschitz functions using the Steklov integrals and similar integrals, when a set, over which averaging is taken, is a function of a variable.

-This approach gives twice differentiable functions, the stationary points of which coincide with the stationary points of an original function in contrast to the case when averaging is doing over sets independent of $x$.
-For such functions the second-order optimization methods can be used which are tested for an arbitrary convex functions with estimation of the convergence rate.
+This approach gives twice differentiable functions, whose stationary points coincide with the stationary points of the original function in contrast to the case when averaging is doing over sets independent of $x$.
+For such functions second-order optimization methods can be used that are tested for arbitrary convex functions with an estimate of the convergence rate.

-If we have discontinuous gradients as functions of variables, then it is very difficult to build optimization methods and estimate their convergence rates in the general case.
-Using the polynomial approximation of an original function and transition to optimization of a smooth function by known methods \cite{pshenichnyidanilin} does not allow to solve the optimization problem, since this path leads to the emergence of new extremum points located far from the extremum points of the original function.
+If we have discontinuous gradients as functions of variables, then it is very difficult to construct optimization methods and estimate their convergence rates in the general case.
+Using the polynomial approximation of an original function and transition to optimization of a smooth function by the known methods \cite{pshenichnyidanilin} does not allow to solve the optimization problem, since this way leads to appearance of new extremum points located far from the extremum points of the original function.

-The separation of fictitious extremum points from real ones is the same difficult task as the initial one.
-Therefore, the development of the theory of nonsmooth functions went on the way of developing its own methods, based on generalized gradients properties of the Lipschitz functions.
-Here it is worth mentioning the articles by \cite{pshenichnyidanilin} - \cite{clarke} N. Z. Shor, B. N. Pshenichny, V. F. Demyanova, E.A.
+Separation of fictitious extremum points from real ones is as complex a problem as the initial one.
+Therefore, the development of the theory of nonsmooth functions went along the path of developing its own methods, based on the properties of generalized gradient of Lipschitz functions.
+Here it is worth mentioning the articles \cite{pshenichnyidanilin} - \cite{clarke} N. Z. Shor, B. N. Pshenichny, V. F. Demyanova, E.A.
 Nurminsky, F. Clark, R.T.
 Rokafellar, L.N.
 Polyakova.